-The school nurse will use professional judgement to determine if the student may be returned to class, be referred for further medical intervention, or be sent home for rest and observation.
+The school nurse will use professional judgment to determine if the student may be returned to class, be referred for further medical intervention, or be sent home for rest and observation.
+Students need to be seen by the school nurse first before being sent home.